Western State College of Law

 Western State College of Law at Westcliff University is a private, for-profit law school in Irvine, California.
+Founded in 1966, it was acquired by Westcliff University in 2019.
 It offers full and part-time programs and is approved by the American Bar Association.
-Western State pays a fee to receive services from Association of American Law Schools (AALS).
+Western State pays a fee to receive services from the Association of American Law Schools (AALS).

 History

 Western State College of Law was founded in 1966 in Orange County, California.
 In 1987, the school applied for accreditation with the American Bar Association (ABA).
 Although the school was unsuccessful in this attempt, it was at the time accredited by the Western Association of Schools and Colleges and by the California State Committee of Bar Examiners (CBE).
 The accreditation by the CBE made graduates eligible to sit for the California Bar Examination.

 By 1990, Western State had expanded to three campuses in California including locations in Fullerton, Irvine and San Diego.
 At that time, the school was the largest law school in California.
 In 1995, Western State again began pursuing accreditation with the ABA for all three of its campuses.
 In the latter half of the 1990s, the school underwent several changes as part of the accreditation process.
 In 1995, the school's San Diego campus became the independently owned Thomas Jefferson School of Law and the following year, the school closed its Irvine location and consolidated students to its Fullerton campus.
 In 1998, the school received provisional accreditation from the ABA and opened a new law library.

 In 2000, the college's owners sold Western State to Argosy Education Group, which owned the school for a year before it was purchased by Education Management Corporation.
 Western State was granted full accreditation with the ABA in 2005, and became the third for-profit law school to receive ABA approval.
 In April 2012, the school was incorporated as one of the colleges of Argosy University and officially changed its name to Western State College of Law at Argosy University.
 The same year, the school sold its property to California State University, Fullerton for roughly $18 million.
 In January 2016, the campus moved to Irvine, California.

-In October 2017, it was announced that the college of law was sold, along with the rest of Argosy University, to the Dream Center Foundation, a subsidiary of the Dream Center megachurch.
+In October 2017, it was announced that the college of law was sold, along with the rest of Argosy University, to the Dream Center Foundation, a subsidiary of the Dream Center, a nonprofit Pentecostal network of community centers.
 The transaction was funded in part by the Najafi Companies, a private equity firm.
-Critics have claimed that the sale and shift to non-profit status was designed to evade consumer protection regulations focused on for-profit institutions.

 In 2019, a federal court approved Westcliff University's plan to purchase the school and revert it to for-profit status.
 The ABA allowed continued accreditation under the ownership of Westcliff University in December 2019.